leolanese/JS_ES6_workshop/README.md

 ### Rest parameters

 ---
-# 3-  Should I Use ES6 Now or Wait?.
+# 3-  When can I start using ES6?
+![alt text](http://leolanese.com/es6-5.png "transpilers")

 How to start using ES6 now?
-![alt text](http://leolanese.com/es6-5.png "transpilers")

 ```it’s possible to use ES6 today while still targeting older browsers.
 This is possible thanks to "transpilers"``` that can convert ES6 code to ES5, we can implement a transpiler into our development workflow and use ES6 that's goign to be automaticly transform into ES5 using Gulp or Grunt .

 ## Transpilers: using Babel